-The Disaster Recovery Plan shall be reviewed after each invocation and updated accordingly.
+The Disaster Recovery Plan shall be reviewed after each invocation and updated accordingly in order that:

-- Any gaps between current and required capabilities for service recovery can be identified and acted upon - Any lessons learned from the test(s) shall be documented and actioned at the next review of the Disaster Recovery Plan
+- Any gaps between current and required capabilities for service recovery can be identified and acted upon - Any lessons learned from the test(s) shall be documented.
+If action is required, this should be reflected in an update of the Disaster Recovery Plan.